Frequently Asked Questions | FAQ

 No, we do not rent, only sell.
 There are many rental companies out there, none of which have our system available.
 They will rent you heaters and tell you to hard wire every one.

 The generator is directly related to all the heaters.
 If you have 4 X 30 kW heaters in use, the generator must be a minimum of 120 kW.
 In fact, it should be 20% oversized because most generators do not run under full load very well (they don’t build them the way they used too).
 Using the same rule, 4 X 15 kW heaters would require at least a 72 kW generator set.
 Larger generators are even better as they generally have larger fuel tanks and will allow longer running times as a result.

 10. Do you rent generator sets?

 We do not rent generator sets.
-When asked, we recommend Herc Rentals, a nationwide first class Company.
+When asked, we recommend national rental companies.
 What is important is that you order the generator set with a set of female cam lock connections.
 If you are powering more than one panel, you need a set of female cam locks for each panel.
 These will be included by the generator rental company at no charge.

 11. How does the thermostat work?

 The thermostat senses return air temperature (temperature of the air entering the heater).
 When the air coming into the heater reaches the desired temperature, the electric elements begin to shut off, and come back on, automatically, to maintain the desired temperature in the room.